aayusharyan/last-page-collection/README.md

 ![Static Badge](https://img.shields.io/badge/Please%20Star%20this%20repo%20%E2%AD%90%20-8A2BE2)

-This website is a collection of interesting
-Public site for homelab server
+This website is a collection of interesting public site for homelab server

 There are multiple variants of the homepage.
 Each is a different version in it's own directory.